fragosti/blog/src/posts/a-look-at-cryptovoxels.md

 {% tweet "1260381348746977284" %}
 </div>

-In fact, even more recently, people have been gathering at the Voxel Hotel and elsewhere for legitimate meet-ups and events.
+In fact, as recently as yesterday, people have been gathering at the Voxel Hotel and elsewhere for legitimate meet-ups and events.
 Many of these meet-ups are [well organized](https://www.vraf.world/) and have considerable thought put into them.

 <div class="flex justify-center">
 {% tweet "1271160070282174464" %}
 </div>

 There are plenty of secrets to discover as well, as some of the best builds and experiences are hidden away.
 If you check out [EtherBrews](https://www.cryptovoxels.com/parcels/2902) it appears to be a simple brewery on the water, but if you go inside and fly over the wall, you'll find a beautiful tree.
 Some builds are straight up puzzles, like [Yours Truly Puzzle](https://www.cryptovoxels.com/parcels/1861) (can you get in?).
-Finally, you may even find [in-world games like Breakout](https://www.cryptovoxels.com/play?coords=S@289W,3U,476N) appear on random corners of the world since better scripting functionality has been added.
+Finally, you may even find [games like Breakout](https://www.cryptovoxels.com/play?coords=S@289W,3U,476N) appear on random corners of the world since better scripting functionality has been added.

 <div class="flex justify-center flex-wrap items-center full-width space-x-2">
   <img src="/assets/img/cv-tree.jpg" alt="EtherBrews" class="my-4" style="width: 350px">